IDMNYU/audiolab/docs/serge.md

 Interface elements on Serge modules consist of jacks (points of connection), LEDs, knobs, toggle switches, push buttons, and, on the TKB module, capacitive touch strips.
 Interface elements are usually labeled.

+Serge modules use small knobs to control parameters, often in conjunction with control voltage.
+Knobs that *scale* (multiply) an input voltage and knobs that *offset* (add to) an input voltage are distinguished on the panel graphics.
+On modern-style modules, offset knobs are unadorned, while scale knobs have a gradient indicator; "paperface" modules have pentagon outlines that are sharp for offset knobs and curved for scale knobs.
+Serge scalar knobs are usually *bipolar* and can apply negative scaling by moving the knob to the left.
+The zero (12 o'clock) position scales the incoming voltage to 0.

+Serge modules that work with frequency as a parameter (oscillators, filters, slope generators) often have CV inputs for both linear frequency (scaled by a knob) and [1 volt-per-octave](https://en.wikipedia.org/wiki/CV/gate) standard control voltage, allowing the module to be accurately tuned and played by, e.g. a MIDI-to-CV converter.

+### Voltage conventions

 Jacks are colored based on the type of voltage they send (or expect to receive).
 Tcherepnin's original design called for three types of voltage connection with color codes:

 | Voltage Type  | Description     | Voltage Range | Jack Color |